brentvollebregt/nitratine.net/posts/how-to-hash-passwords-in-python/post.md

  - `hash_name`: hash digest algorithm for HMAC
  - `password`: the password being turned into the key
  - `salt`: a randomly generated salt
- - `iterations`: iterations in calculation (higher means more computation required)
+ - `iterations`: iterations in the calculation (higher means more computation required)
  - `dklen`: length of the output key (not required)

 ### Generating a Salt
 Before generating the key using `pbkdf2_hmac`, you need to generate a random salt.
-Salts make the search space larger in the case of brute forcing and adds difficulty for rainbow tables; using a salt only requires you to do a little more work and store an extra random byte sequence.
+Salts make the search space larger in the case of brute-forcing and adds difficulty for rainbow tables; using a salt only requires you to do a little more work and store an extra random byte sequence.

 Salts do not need to be hidden, encrypted or hashed; this is because they are simply combined with the password to make the input cover a larger range.
 This combination is done by the `pbkdf2_hmac` so do not do it yourself.